wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-ptvs-django-mysql.md

 ## Configure the Project

-In this section, we'll configure our web site to use the MySQL database we just created.
+In this section, we'll configure our web app to use the MySQL database we just created.
 We'll also install additional Python packages required to use MySQL databases with Django.
-Then we'll run the web site locally.
+Then we'll run the web app locally.

 1. In Visual Studio, open **settings.py**, from the *ProjectName* folder.
 Temporarily paste the connection string in the editor.
 The connection string is in this format: